A Space-Time Transformer for Precipitation Nowcasting: Discussion

 \subsection{Limitations}

-Our proposed SaTformer achieves strong performance on a precipitation estimation task.
-However, significant modifications to our method may be required to produce complete forecasts (i.e., video-like outputs) over space and time.
-Researchers may consider using graph networks or diffusion-based approaches for auto-regressive prediction tasks instead.
-Additionally, full 3D attention (while a powerful mechanism for capturing space-time dependencies) incurs quadratic costs with respect to the length of the input sequence.
-Those interested in adopting our method to longer satellite videos may consider other efficient self-attention approaches (e.g., decoupled space-time attention, sparse self-attention, etc).
+\textit{SaTformer} achieves decent performance on a precipitation nowcasting task.
+However, significant modifications to this architecture will be required to produce dense nowcasts (i.e., video-like outputs) over space and time.
+Researchers may consider using graph networks or diffusion-based approaches that are better suited to generative prediction instead.
+Additionally, full self-attention (while a powerful mechanism for capturing space-time dependencies) incurs quadratic costs with respect to the length of the input sequence.
+Those interested in adapting our method to longer satellite videos may consider other efficient self-attention approaches (e.g., decoupled space-time attention, sparse self-attention, etc.).
 Future work may also benefit by employing a self-supervised encoder to compress video inputs prior to the tokenization stage.